 - Run on a treadmill at the gym instead of outside.
-Not everybody can do this, but it means you avoid bad weather and can keep yourself from getting hurt.
+Not everybody can do this, but it means you avoid bad weather and are less likely to get hurt.
 Make treadmill running more interesting by watching a movie or reading a book while you do so, so that you don’t get bored of staring at the same thing whilst you train.

 - Split up your training into smaller chunks.
 For example, if you usually run ten miles at once, run five miles in the morning, and then wait 6-8 hours before you run the rest.
 This gives the winter weather time to change, and also reduces the time spent outside all in one go, so that you are less likely to hurt yourself.
-This can also help when running on a treadmill, to reduce boredom!
+This can also help when running on a treadmill to reduce boredom!

 - Extend your warm up and don’t push yourself too hard.
-As your body is stiffer over the winter, it needs a longer warm up period to prevent tears or pull in the muscles.
+As your body is stiffer over the winter, it needs a longer warm up period to prevent tears or pulls in the muscles.
 Your body needs rest in order to recover so take this time to listen to your body and learn what it needs.